-were strongly correlated with biomass of those groups (R2 = 0.83, Figure 4a), suggesting that the drivers of biomass variation would match tightly to the modelled drivers of cropper function (Fig. 2).
-Scraping function, however, was weakly associated with scraping biomass, suggesting that function has decoupled from underlying biomass levels (R2 = 0.55, Figure 4b).
-Unexplained variation in area scraped occurred across the biomass gradient, and in all four regions.
-For both groups, the addition of richness and evenness covariates to grazing ~ biomass models moderately improved predictive power (Table S3), indicating that decoupling of function from biomass was partially explained by diversity differences.
+Cropping function was strongly and positively correlated with cropper biomass (R2 = 0.83, Fig. 4A), indicating that the drivers of biomass variation would match tightly to the modelled drivers of cropper function.
+Scraping function also increased with scraping biomass, but with greater levels of unexplained variation in area scraped (m2 min-1 ha-1) (R2 = 0.55), which occurred across the full biomass gradient and in all four regions (Fig. 4B).

+We used biodiversity metrics to understand if changes in community composition caused function to decouple from biomass.
+For both groups, the addition of biodiversity covariates to grazing ~ biomass models improved predictive power (Table S3), indicating that decoupling of function from biomass was partially explained by differences in the identities and relative abundance of species among grazing assemblages.
+Species richness effects were strongest whereby speciose assemblages produced the highest grazing rates (Fig. 5A, D), with cropping increasing by 34% and scraping increasing by 90% across their respective richness gradients.
 These effects, however, tended to be driven by outlying reefs with uneven communities.
 For croppers, more even communities (i.e. more equitable biomass distribution among species) grazed greater areas, but the trend was weak (Fig. 5A).
 In contrast, low species evenness among scraping assemblages led to greater function rates, but again the trend was strongly influenced by outlying reefs with low evenness and high scraping rates (Fig. 5C).
-High richness of scraping species was also associated with greater scraping rates, but the predicted effect was weak in the context of observed scraping rates (Fig. 5B).
-Importantly, although diversity effects were generally outweighed by influences of abundance and biomass, diversity covariates did improve AIC scores (Table S3) and thus suggest that community composition contributed to decoupling of herbivore function from biomass.

 Discussion

-Summary

 Herbivore functioning varied substantially across the Indo-Pacific in accordance with top-down (i.e. fishing pressure) and bottom-up (i.e. benthic habitat) drivers which were specific to each functional group.
 In support of our first hypothesis, we found that small-bodied croppers were primarily controlled by bottom-up influences, with function maximised in complex habitats with high substrate availability and low macroalgae cover.
-Conversely, for large-bodied scraping fish, function was maximised on more pristine remote reefs which have remained isolated from top-down fishing pressure.
-Scraping function was weakly associated with benthic habitat.
+Conversely, for larger scraping herbivores, function was maximised on remote reefs in the Chagos archipelago which have remained isolated from top-down fishing pressure.
+In fact, scraping function was only weakly associated with benthic habitat.
 Furthermore, cropping function was largely correlated with cropper biomass, which supported our second hypothesis.
-By accounting for this strong dependency of grazing on fish biomass, we also identified a weak positive effect of species biodiversity (richness and evenness) on grazing rates, which demonstrates that spatial variation in the number and relative abundance of species can alter grazing functions.
+By accounting for this strong dependency of grazing on fish biomass, we also identified positive effects of species biodiversity (richness and evenness) on grazing rates, thereby demonstrating that spatial variation in the number and relative abundance of species can alter grazing functions.

 2..
 Cropper function is driven by bottom up benthic habitat